 Need to remember what the field needs, or when activities are happening for it, or just take down some quick notes?
 Those features are all available for your grow locations as well.
 They function in the same way you might be used to for any other type or record.
 Check out these links for additional details about using these features:

-Finally, you can also work with your grow location on your farm map.
+You can also work with your grow location on your farm map.
 While this is not required, it can help you see the an aerial view of your grow location to help you visually connect the geographic area to your plantings.
 This may not be as applicable for hydroponic towers or other indoor formats, but if you're tracking a field, beds, pasture, or other outdoor areas this might be really helpful for you.
 Also note that Farmbrite can calculate the area you mapped and use that as the acreage/square footage for planting the field as well.